hull museum quarter

 Wilberforce House Museum

-Wilberforce House is the birthplace of William Wilberforce, famous campaigner against the slave trade.
+Wilberforce House is the birthplace of William Wilberforce, a famous campaigner against the slave trade.
 The museum tells the story of the trans-Atlantic slave trade and its abolition, as well as dealing with contemporary slavery.
 Galleries also offer a fascinating glimpse into West African culture.

 Streetlife Museum of Transport